[Return to Main Page] 65C02 Opcodes by Bruce Clark

 F7 2 5 zp ........
 SMB7 $12

-RMB and SMB clear (RMB) or set (SMB) the specified bit in the specified zero page location, and can be used in conjuction with the BBR and BBS instructions.
+RMB and SMB clear (RMB) or set (SMB) the specified bit in the specified zero page location, and can be used in conjunction with the BBR and BBS instructions.
 Again, note that as with BBR and TRB, the term reset in RMB is used to mean clear.

 The function of RMB and SMB is very similar to the function of TRB and TSB, except that RMB and SMB can clear or set only one zero page bit, whereas TRB and TSB can clear or set any number of bits.
 Also, only zero page addressing is available with RMB and SMB, whereas zero page and absolute addressing are available for both TRB and TSB.
 As a result, RMB and SMB do not offer much that isn't already available with TRB and TSB (which are available on 65C02s from all manufacturers).
 The main advantages are that RMB and SMB, unlike TRB and TSB, do not use the accumulator, leaving it available, and do not affect any flags.
 However, it is worth noting that it is rarely useful to preserve the value of the Z (zero) flag (the only flag affected by TRB and TSB), unlike other flags (such as the carry).